felipejpenagos/Modern-Portfolio-Theory-MPT-/README.md

 # Exploring the Applicability of Monte Carlo Simulations and Optimization for Asset Portfolios

-This repository explores two common approaches to portfolio optimization: Monte Carlo simulations and mathematical optimization using `scipy.optimize.minimize`.
+This repository explores two common approaches to portfolio optimization: **Monte Carlo simulations** and mathematical **SLSQP optimization** using `scipy.optimize.minimize`.
 Both methods are applied to a portfolio consisting of four stocks: AMD, AAPL, MSFT, and ORCL.

 ## Overview
 The goal is to identify the portfolio weights that maximize the Sharpe ratio, which balances return against risk.
 We compare: